huggingface/blog/habana-gaudi-2-benchmark.md

   <img src="assets/habana-gaudi-2-benchmark/request_instance.png" alt="Cloud Architecture"/>
 </figure>

-5. Once your request is validated, re-do the step 3 and click on *Add OpenSSH Publickey* to add a payment method (credit card or promotion code) and a SSH publick key that you can generate with `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa`.
+5. Once your request is validated, re-do the step 3 and click on *Add OpenSSH Publickey* to add a payment method (credit card or promotion code) and a SSH public key that you can generate with `ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa`.
 You may be redirected to step 3 each time you add a payment method or a SSH public key.

 6. Re-do step 3 and then click on *Launch Instance*.
 You will have to accept the proposed general conditions to actually launch the instance.